 However, critics argue that the safety of the drug remains questionable and its overall efficacy is lacking.
 Even the FDA's announcement concerning the approval related only moderate overall effectiveness.
 Other critics chastise the drug's chemical solution for what is viewed as a complex, psychological issue.
 Vyleesi is scheduled for release sometime in September, according to a company spokesperson, however, pricing is still being determined.

 $10 Million Settlement for Concrete Worker

 Victor Calderon accepted a $10 million settlement after a construction accident led to the amputation of Calderon's left foot.
 In 2016, Calderon was hired as an independent laborer to help lay a concrete path at a Chicago residence.
 While on site, Calderon was hit by a truck owned by Ozinga Ready Mix Concrete Inc. and operated by one of the company's employees, Reginald Ollie.

-Calderon sued both the concrete company as well as Ollie and agreed to the multi-million dollar deal one day before the trial was scheduled to begin.
-The compensation agreed upon by both parties will go towards the prosthetics and future medical treatments required by Calderon’s injuries.
+Calderon filed a construction accident lawsuit naming the concrete company and Ollie.
+He agreed to the multi-million dollar deal before the trial was scheduled to begin.
+The compensation agreed upon by both parties will go towards the prosthetics and future medical treatments required by Calderon's injuries.
 The sum will also repay Calderon for lost income resulting from the injury.Injured in a construction accident?
 Review your legal options now

 $70 Million Mesothelioma Verdict